 A collaboration with 6a architects, the HAIRYWOOD project played with ideas of defining space and creating place through the interaction of structure and pattern repeat.
 The 6.3m tower with raised public space was launched at the opening of The Yard, the Architecture Foundation’s new gallery.

-Here are some images I found below from
+Here are some images I found below from flickr courtesy of erase and

 McTumshie